jckuri/pneumonia_detector/FDA_Submission.md

 **Patient Population Description for FDA Validation Dataset:**

 The FDA Validation Dataset has 3 patients.<br/>
-Their ages are 58, 61, and 81 years.
+Their ages are 58, 61, and 81 years.<br/>
 The 3 patients are male.
-There is no female patient.
+There is no female patient.<br/>
 From all 6 exams:
 - 5 exams are DX and 1 exam is CT;
 - 4 exams show no finding; 1 exam show cardiomegaly; and 1 exam show effusion;